 Endocare’s Cryocare® control unit continuously monitors tissue temperature and treatment time, and physicians use transrectal ultrasound imaging throughout the procedure, enabling clear visualization of the process.
 This gives the physician assurance that the entire gland is destroyed for a successful outcome, and that surrounding tissues are unaffected.
 Additionally, the use of argon-based cryogen during the targeted cryosurgery procedure enables the physician to begin or stop freezing instantaneously and to achieve faster and colder freezing.

-No. The probes are sealed, and insulated except for the freeze area at the tips.
+No. The probes are sealed and insulated except for the frozen area at the tips.

 The body’s immune system takes over.
 As it begins “cleaning up,” some dead cells are reabsorbed and dealt with as waste.
 The rest remain as harmless scar tissue and pose no further problem.
 The prostate gland loses its function.
 Orgasms will generally be “dry” as in RP.

 Permanent impotence is not inevitable.
 Your physician may attempt a partial gland ablation based on your pathology or he may employ nerve warming devices to prevent damage to erectile nerves during cryotherapy and thereby maximize your chance of preserving erectile capability.
-However, in the event of extensive disease a total freeze of a prostate gland will traumatize the nerves that control erection.
-The patient can still experience sexual pleasure and orgasm, but may have to assist an erection with such products as prescription medication, a pump, etc. Penile rehabilitation to keep penis tissue healthy is encouraged, and may help with regaining potency (ask your doctor).
-Nerves regenerate slowly, and 47% of men who are fully potent prior to total gland cryoablation regain potency in within 36 months (Robinson 2002).
+However, in the event of extensive disease, a total freeze of a prostate gland will traumatize the nerves that control erection.
+The patient can still experience sexual pleasure and orgasm but may have to assist an erection with such products as prescription medication, a pump, etc. Penile rehabilitation to keep the penis tissue healthy is encouraged and may help with regaining potency (ask your doctor).
+Nerves regenerate slowly, and 47% of men who are fully potent prior to total gland cryoablation regain potency within 36 months (Robinson 2002).

 Yes.
 Nerve-sparing cryoablation is now possible for qualified patients, thus dramatically raising the rate of immediate potency to 80% (Onik 2003).
 Only a doctor can determine whether nerve-sparing cryoablation is a safe treatment option based on diagnostic indicators.